pantheon-systems/documentation/source/content/mysql-access.md

 ### Accessing the Database via Your Application using PHP

+The application connects using our internal network.
 Use the following variables in your application to access the database:

 - **DB_HOST**: Name of the MySQL server.
 - **DB_PORT**: Database port used.
 - **DB_USER**: MySQL user name to use when connecting to server.
-This will be changing to have the same value as DB_HOST, and route to a proxy server.
-We will no longer support connections via IP Address.
 - **DB_PASSWORD**: The password to use when connecting to the server.
 - **DB_NAME**: The database to use; the value will always be pantheon and cannot be altered.
 - **REPLICA_DB_HOST**: Database IP address.
+This will be changing to have the same value as DB_HOST, and route to a proxy server.
+We will no longer support connections via IP Address.
 - **REPLICA_DB_PORT**: Replica database port.
 - **REPLICA_DB_USER**: MySQL replica user name to use when connecting to server.
 - **REPLICA_DB_PASSWORD**: The password to use when connecting to the server.